Flag

 Economy

-Mexico is generally open to foreign direct investment (FDI) across most sectors, benefiting from its proximity to the U.S. and a large domestic market.
-However, recent regulatory changes, particularly in the energy sector, have raised concerns among investors regarding policy uncertainty and access to reliable energy sources.
-Despite these challenges, the U.S. remains the largest source of FDI in Mexico, with significant investments concentrated in northern states and key industries such as automotive and telecommunications.
+Mexico maintains an open investment climate for foreign direct investment (FDI), particularly benefiting from its proximity to the United States and a large domestic market.
+However, recent regulatory changes, particularly in the energy sector, have raised concerns among investors regarding policy uncertainty and access to reliable clean energy.
+Despite these challenges, Mexico continues to attract significant FDI, with the United States being the largest source, accounting for 36 percent of the total FDI stock.

 Floating Section Image